Denali State Park

 Denali State Park is a 325240 acre state park in the U.S. state of Alaska.
 It is located in the Matanuska-Susitna Borough adjacent to the east side of Denali National Park and Preserve, along the Parks Highway.

-The park is undeveloped wilderness except for the two day-use areas, three campgrounds, and two trailheads accessible from the Parks Highway.
+The park is undeveloped wilderness except for the two day-use areas, four campgrounds, and two trailheads accessible from the Parks Highway.
+These include: